nexsolab/azure-devops-google-cloud-tools/README.md

 - **Deploy resources through "Equivalent REST" - JSON deploy file**

 ## How to install extension
-Search for "Google Cloud" when adding a new task or go to theAzure DevOps Marketplace and install [**Google Cloud tools for Azure DevOps Pipelines** extension](https://marketplace.visualstudio.com/items?itemName=nexso.azure-devops-google-cloud-tools).
+Search for "Google Cloud" when adding a new task or go to theAzure DevOps Marketplace and install [**Google Cloud Tools** extension](https://marketplace.visualstudio.com/items?itemName=nexso.azure-devops-google-cloud-tools).

 ## Service Connection